paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 [Zigbee Home Automation (ZHA)](https://www.home-assistant.io/integrations/zha/) integration is a built-in component in Home Assistant for native support, this makes the initial configuration very simple as you connect to the zzh adapter directly from Home Assistant's UI.

-Note! **Support for Texas Intruments chips (especially CC2562) in Home Assistant's ZHA is still experimental as in early development!**
+Note! **Support for Texas Instruments chips (especially CC2562) in Home Assistant's ZHA is still experimental as in early development!**

 ZHA depends on the [zigpy python library (plus radio libraries for zigpy)](https://github.com/zigpy/) to support different Zigbee adapters/modules, and the radio library for TI CI chips supports the [same Z-Stack coordinator firmware as Zigbee2mqtt](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator).